 If you take your pet with you when you go out, it can be tempting to leave them in the car while you pop into the store or run other errands.
 However, as you probably know already, doing so can be deadly.
 When the outside temperature is 80 degrees, a vehicle can heat up to 99 degrees in just ten minutes.
 Imagine how hot it will get in your car if the outside temperatures are even higher, or if you leave your pet longer.
 Parked cars are death traps for animals if it is even remotely warm out, so if you can’t take your animal with you, don’t take it at all

 Want to learn more tips for keeping your pet safe in the hot summer months?
-Ask our experienced staff at your next pet wellness exam.
+Ask our experienced veterinary staff at your next pet wellness exam.
 Call Pet Wellness Clinics today!